Holodome/csbench/docs/user_guide.md

 ![](kde_bi.svg)

-Something is not right here!
-Distribution seems bimodal: there are two peaks.
+Distribution is bimodal: there are two peaks.
 Let's look at the extended KDE plot, which also shows outliers, and how samples are scattered.

 ![](kde_ext_bi.svg)